 The PainNET website is an online learning community that aims to improve pain care expertise among primary care providers.
 The website is also now available to other Health First Colorado (Colorado’s Medicaid Program) primary care medical providers (PCMPs) for free.

-The PainNET learning community enables PCMPs to develop expertise to treat patients with complex chronic pain through a combination of archived Project ECHO Pain case presentations, resource libraries, community forums and expert consultations.
+The PainNET learning community enables PCMPs to develop the expertise to treat patients with complex chronic pain through a combination of archived Project ECHO Pain case presentations, resource libraries, community forums, and expert consultations.
 Providers and specialists are able to communicate through discussion boards, chat rooms and direct messaging.

 This is a great resource for Colorado providers to access resources that can increase their knowledge on how to manage chronic pain more effectively.

 - Download the PainNET Access flyer.

 - Sign up for access by contacting Agi Erickson at email@example.com.